Vietnam.vn - Nền tảng quảng bá Việt Nam

 China's vice premier said he regretted the unexpected events that damaged relations with the United States.

-During a meeting with US Treasury Secretary Janet Yellen on July 8, Chinese Vice Premier He Lifeng affirmed that China "will seriously implement the consensus reached between her and Premier Li Qiang and turn this into concrete action."
+During a meeting with US Treasury Secretary Janet Yellen on July 8, Chinese Vice Premier He Lifeng affirmed that China "will seriously implement the consensus reached between her and Premier Li Qiang, turning this into concrete actions."

-Mr. Ha also expressed regret over "some unexpected and unintended incidents, such as the incident involving the balloon, which caused problems in implementing the consensus reached by the leaders of the two countries."
+Mr. Ha also said he regretted "some unexpected and unintended incidents, such as the incident involving the balloon, which caused problems in implementing the consensus reached by the two countries' leaders."

-Secretary Yellen suggested that the United States and China communicate directly about concerns related to specific activities, as well as urging increased cooperation between the world's two largest economies despite some tensions in the relationship.
+Secretary Yellen suggested the United States and China communicate directly about concerns related to specific activities, as well as urged increased cooperation between the world's two largest economies despite some tensions in the relationship.

 According to Ms. Yellen, the bilateral trade volume between the US and China "reaching a record" in 2022 is proof of how closely the two countries are connected.
 "There are many opportunities for our companies to engage in trade and investment," Ms. Yellen said.